caroso1222/notyf/README.md

 - 🔥 Strongly typed codebase (TypeScript Typings readily available)
 - ⚡️ 3 types of bundles exposed: ES6, CommonJS and IIFE (for vanilla, framework-free usage).
 - 🎯 End-to-end testing with Cypress
 - 🎸 Easily plugable to modern frameworks.
-Recipes available to integrate with React, Angular and Vue.
+Recipes available to integrate with React, Angular, Vue, and Svelte.
 - ✨ Optional ripple-like fancy revealing effect
 - 😈 Simple but highly extensible API.
 Create your own toast types and customize them.
 - 🎃 Support to render custom HTML content within the toasts